Tuesday, March 29, 2016

 Seeing fully vs clearly

-Not because scripture isn't sure or absolute.
-It is.
-And not because we can't understand or see clearly what scripture says.
-We can.
-But to see things clearly is not necessarily to see them fully.
 What we know can be absolutely correct, as far as we know it; it's just not everything there is to know about it.
 So even if our understanding is correct, it is still only partial.
 And because it is, in a sense, it is not completely true; or maybe we should instead say not truly complete.

-How many times have you read a passage in scripture when, like a bolt of lightning, God gives you new clarity on it - a passage you have read dozens (maybe 100's) of times - that you had never seen as clearly before?
+How many times have you read a Bible passage when, like a bolt of lightning, God gives you new clarity on it - a passage you have read dozens (maybe 100's) of times - that you had never seen as clearly before?
 And not only so, this new understanding gave you a fuller understanding of the rest of scripture.
 So every part of scripture is now open to you in a fuller and clearer way.
 Has this ever happened to you?

 Do you understand this also means prior to this fuller understanding, every part of scripture was a little more obscure to you?
-Again, not necessarily in correctness of what you knew but in the fullness of it i.e. you knowing it fully.
+Again, not necessarily in correctness of what you knew but in the fullness of it i.e. you knowing it more fully.
 What we knew before was true, just not as complete.
 We didn't get a different meaning in the strict sense, but a fuller one (though sometimes that fuller meaning is so much greater it can seem like it's also different).

 Why is this?